Guardians for Future Generations

 - Mary Pipher, The Green Boat: Reviving Ourselves in Our Capsized Culture

 In September 2012, we gathered in Moab, Utah, for the 1st Women’s Congress for Future Generations: three days to dream, debate, write, sing, speak and create.
 The focus was on the rights of future generations to a just and livable future.

-A Declaration of the Rights Held by Future Generations and the Bill of Responsibilities for Present Generations (link) was drafted and ratified.
+A Bill of Rights for Future Generations was drafted and ratified.
 This is a living document, designed and defined to expand and evolve as it is passed down from generation to generation.

 In November 2014, a Minnesota team, under the auspices of the Science & Environmental Health Network, convened the 2nd Women’s Congress in Minneapolis.
 We collaborated with environmental and justice organizations, inspiring women to stand together for the rights of future generations.
 A Declaration of the Rights of All Waters was drafted and ratified by this Congress.

 In both gatherings, hundreds of people, mostly women, came together for three days to catalyze and deepen our connections, to seed new ideas, to discover new ways of working together and to join with the world-wide movement for justice, fueling inner beliefs and outer actions that shift cultural and political conversations toward a worldview that recognizes the interdependence of all things.

 In November of 2017, we will convene the 3rd Women’s Congress for Future Generations in Minneapolis.
 When women and men come together to explore and act on big ideas, we can shift the trajectory of history.
 Envision “Seneca Falls,” the “1963 March on Washington.”
 Remember the “2017 Women’s March on Washington” when over 5 million people, all over the world, marched to say “we care.”